WALTON HOLYMOORSIDE PRIMARY AND NURSERY SCHOOL CHILD PROTECTION AND SAFEGUARDING POLICY

 • Is showing signs of displaying behaviour or views that are considered to be extreme

-These children are therefore more vulnerable; this School will identify who their vulnerable children are, ensuring all Staff and Volunteers know the processes to secure advice, help and support where needed.
+These children are therefore more vulnerable; this School will identify who their vulnerable children are, ensuring all Staff (including students, governors and volunteers), know the processes to secure advice, help and support where needed.

 2.2 Child Abuse